Skip to content

 United Way of the Midlands

-IowaWORKS Center - Waterloo
+IowaWORKS Center - Marshalltown

 Location Name

-IowaWORKS Center - Waterloo
+IowaWORKS Center - Marshalltown

 Provides vocational assessments, job coaching and supported employment services.
 In addition, support for students with disabilities pursuing post-secondary education is available.